 Healthy conversation is a shared responsibility.
 If your Tweet reply is identified as using potentially harmful or offensive language, we may ask you, via a prompt, if you want to review it before sending.
 There will be options to send, edit, or delete the Tweet reply.
 And if you think we make a mistake, you can let us know.

-Note: These prompts are only available to people using Twitter on iOS and Android in English.
+Note: These prompts are only available to people using Twitter in English.

 Block and ignore

 Understanding the context often diffuses a negative or confusing interaction, but, there are times when further action, like unfollowing or blocking someone, may be more effective.
 When you block, you will not be notified when they mention you, Retweet you, like your content, add you to a list or follow one of your lists.
 You also won’t see any of these interactions in your timeline.

 For more information on how to manage a situation that you believe is abusive, read this article about online abuse.